brycie-boy/The_Cosmos/In the Buddha’s Words An Anthology of Discourses From the Pali Canon Chapter IX. SHINING THE LIGHT OF WISDOM.md

 - Highlight(pink) - Location 5284
 and since all four truths revolve around suffering, understanding the aggregates is essential for understanding the Four Noble Truths as a whole.
 Second, the five aggregates are the objective domain of clinging and as such contribute to the causal origination of future suffering.
 Third, clinging to the five aggregates must be removed to attain liberation.
 And fourth, the kind of wisdom needed to remove clinging is precisely clear insight into the true nature of the aggregates.

+- Highlight(pink) - Location 5812
+“And how, monks, are there four phases?
+I directly knew form, its origin, its cessation, and the way leading to its cessation.
+I directly knew feeling ... perception ... volitional formations … consciousness, its origin, its cessation, and the way leading to its cessation.
+(Samyutta Nikaya 22:56; III 58–61)

 - Highlight(pink) - Location 5296
 the constituents of each aggregate and shows that each aggregate arises and ceases in correlation with its own specific condition; the Noble Eightfold Path is the way to bring each aggregate to an end.